 From Reality to Espedair Street

-Here’s a list of the books I’ve read since Apex Hides the Hurt (in the order in which I finished them).
-And – as before – I’ve added in some of the other books mentioned in the entry.
+Here’s a list of the books I’ve read since Apex Hides the Hurt.
+As before I’ve added in some of the other books mentioned in the entry.
 Links on the books are to the relevant pages on Good Reads.
 The author links are to the authors’ English professional homepages where I’ve been able to find them.
 Otherwise the author links go to their English Wikipedia entry.
 (Wendy Mitchell’s link goes to her Twitter profile.)

 I’m also publishing this article for the #Blogg52 challenge.